zephyrproject-rtos/zephyr/doc/quick_start/installing.rst

    c.
 From the pop-up menu, select :guilabel:`Settings`.

    d.
-On the left hand menu select, click on :guilabel:`SSH Public Keys`.
+On the left side menu select, click on :guilabel:`SSH Public Keys`.

    e.
 Click Add key and paste the contents of your public key :file:`~/.id/id_rsa.pub`.

-.. note:: To obtain the contents of your public key on a Linux machine type:
+.. note:: To obtain the contents of your public key on a Linux machine:

    :command:`$ cat ~/.ssh/id_rsa.pub`

    The output is the contents of :file:`~/.id/id_rsa.pub`.
-Paste it into the Add SSH key window in Gerrit.
+Paste it into the 'Add SSH key' window in Gerrit.

 .. warning:: Potential Security Risk
    Do not copy your private key :file:`~/.ssh/id_rsa` Use only the public